Fiza-Iftikhar/Data_Science_Projects/Project2-Hacker News/Readme.md

         1. Do `Ask HN` or `Show HN` receive more comments on average?

+            ![Comparision of posts comments](https://user-images.githubusercontent.com/70064467/121692047-87523800-ca7c-11eb-8033-6ea8ff8d337f.png)

         2. Do posts created at a certain time receive more comments on average?

-            ![Comparision of posts comments](https://user-images.githubusercontent.com/70064467/121692047-87523800-ca7c-11eb-8033-6ea8ff8d337f.png)

    ![Comparison of Average Posts and Comments on Hourly basis](https://user-images.githubusercontent.com/70064467/121692073-8caf8280-ca7c-11eb-8f39-61dff41f7fa1.png)

+   ### Conclusion:
+ - From above graph we conclude that, the best time to recevie more comments on **Ask_HN posts** is **15:00 PM** and the best time to recevie more comments on **Show_HN** is **18:00 PM**.
+So, if you really wanna recevie more comments on Ask_HN and Show_HN posts on hacker news, than you should posts on those time period.